fgolemo/mcdp/README.md

     $ mcdp-solve <filename>.mcdp <f1> <f2> ...

-For example, to solve the problem specified in ``examples/example-battery/battery.mcdp``, use:
+For example, to solve the MCDP specified in the file ``battery.mcdp`` in the library ``examples/example-battery.mcdplib``, use:

-    $ mcdp-solve examples/example-battery/battery.mcdp "<1 hour, 0.1 kg, 1 W>"
+    $ mcdp-solve -d examples/example-battery.mcdplib battery "<1 hour, 0.1 kg, 1 W>"

 The expected output is: